abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 However, this statement is clearly not the opposite of "blond *or* brown"(saying that my hair is not blond *or* not brown does in fact allow it to be blond and also allows for it to be brown, it just doesn't allow it to be both of these things).

 So what have we missed?
-Simple - although we replaced the propositions that constitute our proposition with their opposites, we didn't replace the operator that connects them - it is still *or* for both propositions.
+Simple:  although we replaced the propositions that constitute our proposition with their opposites, we didn't replace the operator that connects them --- it is still *or* for both propositions.
 So we must replace it with *or* converse.
 As we said earlier, and as you can see by analyzing this example, this operator is *and* So the formula becomes "not blond *and* not brown".

 $\neg{A} \wedge \neg{B}$

-Saying that this formula is the opposite or "blond and brown" - is the same thing as saying that it is equivalent to its negation, which is precisely what the second De Morgan formula says.
+Saying that this formula is the opposite or "blond and brown" --- is the same thing as saying that it is equivalent to its negation, which is precisely what the second De Morgan formula says.

 $\neg(A \vee B) = \neg{A} \wedge \neg{B}$